1960 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 The Easy Way to Know Your 1960 Nickel Value

-Determining your 1960 nickel’s value mainly involves three key steps: identifying the mint mark variety, assessing the coin’s condition grade, and recognizing special qualities like Full Steps designation.
+Determining your 1960 nickel’s value involves three primary steps: identifying the mint mark variety, assessing the coin’s condition or grade, and recognizing special qualities like the Full Steps designation or a Cameo proof finish.

 1960 Nickel Value Guides

-The 1960 Jefferson nickel series marks a period of high-volume mintage, with the Philadelphia and Denver mints issuing over 247 million business strikes.
-While this makes circulated examples common, true numismatic value varies dramatically based on preservation, mint origin, and strike quality—especially the rare “Full Steps” designation.
+The 1960 Jefferson nickel series is defined by a paradox: massive mintage combined with desperately poor strike quality.
+Philadelphia and Denver issued over 247 million business strikes, making worn circulated examples extremely common, yet true numismatic value varies dramatically based on preservation, mint origin, and strike quality.

-Alongside business strikes, Philadelphia produced 1.69 million proof coins for collectors.
-Understanding the five primary varieties, including these proofs and their coveted Cameo (CAM) and Deep Cameo (DCAM) variants, is essential for accurately assessing value within this popular series.
+Understanding the five primary varieties — including proof strikes and their coveted Cameo (CAM) and Deep Cameo (DCAM) variants — is essential for accurately assessing value in this popular series.

 Five Varieties of 1960 Nickels:

-- 1960 CAM Nickel (Philadelphia)- Proof with frosted devices
+• 1960 CAM Nickel (Philadelphia) — Proof with frosted devices on design elements

-- 1960 DCAM Nickel (Philadelphia)- Proof with strong, frosty contrast
+• 1960 DCAM Nickel (Philadelphia) — Proof with strong, deep frosty contrast

 1960 No Mint Mark Nickel Value

-The 1960 Jefferson Nickel from the Philadelphia Mint, identified by its lack of a mint mark.
-With a substantial mintage of 55,416,000, it is usually common in circulated grades.
+The 1960 Philadelphia nickel is identified by the absence of a mint mark on the reverse, just to the right of Monticello.
+With a mintage of 55,416,000, it is plentiful in circulated condition and even in standard uncirculated grades.

-This coin’s special status lies entirely in the extreme conditional rarity of the “Full Steps” (FS) designation.
-This numismatic qualifier is awarded only to coins displaying at least five full and uninterrupted steps on Monticello.
+The coin’s special collectible status lies entirely in the “Full Steps” (FS) designation.
+This numismatic qualifier is awarded when at least five complete, uninterrupted horizontal steps are visible on Monticello’s staircase.

 1960 No Mint Mark Nickel Price/Grade Chart